manzoorqirat-boop/DMS-Backend/README.md

 GxP/pharma controlled-document management system.
-Handles the document lifecycle — initiation, review, approval, issuance, distribution, retrieval, revision, obsolescence — and delegates e-signature and signing audit trail to **ERES/Hastakshar** over HTTP as a separate service.
+Handles the document lifecycle — initiation, review, approval, issuance, distribution, retrieval, revision, obsolescence — with its own inbuilt electronic-signature module. **DMS does not call ERES/Hastakshar** — review, approval and the signing audit trail are implemented here.

 ## Layout